AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 The question and dataset are provided in Udacity´s introduction to machine learning.
 The question is to identify a label (person of interest) using a predictive model.
-To predict those in the Enron scandal who were under some form of investigation and deemed the title person of interest.
+To predict those in the Enron scandal who were under some form of investigation and deemed the title, person of interest.

 Machine learning is used here to predict if a person is of interst or not based on a large number of variables.
-Machine learning can work through the high number of variables in ways that a human manually interpreting and assessing the data will not be able to achieve.
+Machine learning can work through the high number of variables (high dimensionality) in ways that a human manually interpreting and assessing the data will not be able to achieve.

 .. image:: docs\images\Screen_Shot.png